vrm-c/UniVRM/Assets/UniGLTF/MeshUtility/Documentation/notes/MeshSeparator.md

 ## How to use

-Select a GameObject contained skinned mesh and BlendShape:
+Select a GameObject contained skinned mesh and BlendShape (or drag and drop a GameObject to TargetObject field shown below):

 <img src="../images/interface_1.jpg" width="200">